se-edu/se-book/uml/miscellaneous/objectVsClassDiagrams/text.md

 <div id="body">

 Compared to the notation for a class diagrams, object diagrams differ in the following ways:
+* Shows objects instead of classes:
   * Instance name may be shown
   * There is a `:` before the class name
   * Instance and class names are underlined
 * Methods are omitted
 * Multiplicities are omitted

+Furthermore, **multiple object diagrams can correspond to a single class diagram**.

+<tip-box>

-Both object diagrams are derived from the same class diagram shown earlier.
+:package: Both object diagrams are derived from the same class diagram shown earlier.
 In other words, each of these object diagrams shows ‘an instance of’ the same class diagram.

-<tip-box>

-Examples:

 <img src="{{baseUrl}}/uml/miscellaneous/objectVsClassDiagrams/images/professorStudentAdmin.png" height="85" />
 <p/>